Ecological surveys of wetland habitats and mosquito fauna

 Place-based narratives with special focus on recreational wetland users

-Bedford FGDThis work bundle operates in tandem with the Community Voice Method, to develop a series of place-based narratives to understand current perceptions of wetlands for health and well-being.
-The University of Brighton is adopting an approach which focuses on respondents with a selective/predisposed interest in wetland sites; those who choose to use wetlands for recreation due to their distinct characteristics, such as birders, anglers, canoeists and wildlife photographers amongst others.
-Through focus groups and one to one interviews, the research will assess the particular benefits that wetland sites bring to the health and well-being of these specialist interest groups, to determine what encourages or promotes, and conversely what also deters, respondents from using wetlands sites for recreation.
+This work bundle operates in tandem with the Community Voice Method, to develop a series of place-based narratives to understand current perceptions of wetlands for health and well-being.
+The University of Brighton is adopting an approach that focuses on respondents with a selective/predisposed interest in wetland sites; those who choose to use wetlands for recreation due to their distinct characteristics, such as birders, anglers, canoeists, and wildlife photographers amongst others.
+Through focus groups and one-to-one interviews, the research will assess the particular benefits that wetland sites bring to the health and well-being of these specialist interest groups, to determine what encourages or promotes, and conversely what also deters, respondents from using wetlands sites for recreation.
 These insights will help us assess the range of factors that could be described as ‘nuisances’ within English wetlands, with particular interest given to the role of mosquitoes within this context.
-Contact: Dr Mary Grearey This email address is being protected from spambots.
-You need JavaScript enabled to view it. for more information.
+Contact: Dr Mary Gearey

 Stakeholder analysis